mieweb/docs/content/functions/document-management/scanning-and-indexing/indexing.md

 ![](../indexing.assets/303c87b8880e4eb6340c03d67aea52a3.png)

 **Service Date**: The service date of the document being displayed.
 The clock icon will insert today's date, when clicked.
 The calendar icon can be used to select a specific date.
+The Service Date will also assume/be the ‘Completed Date' when/if a document is indexed to be linked to complete an order request and/or pending due list item.
 Future dates will produce an alert when entered; however, there is the option to disable this feature, if preferred.
 Contact the Helpdesk for more details.

 {{% tip %}}
 To magnify anything on the document being displayed, use the mouse to hover over the image and click once while the magnifying glass is showing.
 Moving the mouse will magnify any moused-over area.